SmokeyWen/h8tch_react/README.md

 - Confirmation pop-up for both individual deletion and deletion for all tasks
 - Date created on each task
 - Duplicate check when adding a task
-- Search tasks that contain the input in search input box
+- Search tasks with names that contain the input in search box